 A federal grant that provides up to $4,000 per year to students who agree to teach full time for at least four years as a highly qualified teacher, at a school or educational service agency servicing low-income students; and in a high-need field.
 Must meet the basic eligibility criteria for the federal student aid programs, and must have and maintain a cumulative GPA of 3.25 or higher to qualify.
 Eligible graduate programs are: MAT in Early Childhood/Special Education; MAT in Secondary Education (Biology, Chemistry, Earth Science, Mathematics, Physics, and Spanish); MAT in Special Ed; MA in Reading Specialist; MA in Bilingual Ed; and MA in ESL Ed.
 Direct any questions to firstname.lastname@example.org

 EOF Graduate Benefits

 The Educational Opportunity Fund (EOF) Graduate Program provides graduate aid to full-time graduate students who meet eligibility requirements, providing students with grants totaling up to $2,300 per year.
-Those interested in learning more about the EOF Graduate Program should contact the Graduate EOF Representative, Andrew Platizky at 201-200-2300 or email@example.com
+Details about eligibility requirements and the application process can be found on the OSP/EOF webpage

 A veteran whose entitlements have not expired may qualify for graduate educational benefits through the Veterans Administration.
 Any veteran who believes that he or she is eligible may contact the Coordinator of Veterans Affairs at New Jersey City University or the local VA office for instructions and application forms.
 Benefits may be awarded to both part-time and full-time students.
 For additional information call Elaine Gargiulo, Coordinator of Veterans Benefits, at 201-200-2157.
 Veteran students can find more information at NJCU Veterans Benefits.